Tebybee8/MECA482_BallNPlate_Team2/README.md

 **Figure 11:** Y-Axis Closed loop Transfer Function

-The equations above represent our block diagram respectively for one axis of the 2 degree of freedom ball balancer.
-It follows the format of a standard second-order system therefore we can go ahead and solve for our proportional gain KP and derivative gain KD using our system parameters of percent overshoot, and settling time. shown in **Fig 12** and **Fig 13**
+The equations above represent our block diagram respectively for each axis of the 2 degree of freedom ball balancer.
+It follows the format of a standard second-order system therefore the proportional gain KP and derivative gain KD can be solved using the system parameters of percent overshoot, and settling time shown below in **Fig 12** and **Fig 13**

 ![image](https://user-images.githubusercontent.com/76408602/102739960-63027380-4303-11eb-85cb-0ae19d9d9d41.png)